What personal information do we collect?

 - To monitor, develop and improve the provision of our U3A activities.

-We’ll send you messages by email, other digital methods, telephone and post to advise you of U3A activities.
+We’ll send you messages by email, other digital methods, telephone or post to advise you of U3A activities.

 Who do we share your personal information with?

 We may disclose information about you, including your personal information:

 - Internally – to committee members and group convenors – as required to facilitate your participation in our U3A activities.